 In another related incident, on 18 October, Zanu PF youths took over maize distribution after the process turned chaotic due to intra-party feuds when Zanu PF supporters from ward 4 are alleged to have complained that local leaders were giving first preference to those from ward 12.
 The food that was distributed consisted of maize and rice.

-(Left) Part of the crowd that attended the rally on 19 October at Karina in Norton.
+(Right) Part of the crowd that attended the rally on 19 October at Karina in Norton.
 (Right) Campaign posters on display.

 Zimbabwe Peace Project (ZPP) condemns victimisation, intimidation of voters and partisan food distribution in Chimanimani West ahead of the national assembly by-election to be held on 26 November 2016.
 ZPP and other concerned civic organisations are gravely worried about the risk of citizens in the constituency being victimised and disenfranchised.